MontiCore/object-diagram/README.md

 ### Step 4: Using the Model Path to Resolve Symbols

-In this section we make use of the model path and provide the CLI tool with a symbol file (stored symbol table) of another model, which contains the necessary type information.
+In this section we make use of the model path and provide the tool with a symbol file (stored symbol table) of another model, which contains the necessary type information.

-Create a new directory `cd` in the directory where the CLI tool `OD4ReportCLI.jar` is located.
+Create a new directory `cd` in the directory where the tool `OD4ReportTool.jar` is located.
 The symbol file `MyFamily.cdsym` of a model, which provides all necessary type information, can be found [here](doc/MyFamily.cdsym).
 Download the file, name it `MyFamily.cdsym`, and move it into the directory `cd`.